Updated May 31, 2021

-Usually, non-academic research jobs pay better than academic positions and offer more opportunity, less exploitation (yay!), and a better work-life balance.
+The truth is, non-academic research jobs pay better than academic positions and offer more opportunity, less exploitation (yay!), and a better work-life balance.
+If you want to build a career in research after a PhD or Master’s degree–look to these places!
+Because these career paths hold thousands of potential master’s and PhD research jobs.

-So if you want to get paid to research… here are eleven places to do it, no matter what your field.
+So if you want to get paid to research… here are eleven types of research careers, no matter what your field.
 I also threw in some stories I could find of PhDs or Master’s students working in these places.

 1. Companies that sell research-based products

-The big one for scientists.
-There are a ton of companies that sell products that require research to produce.
-From pharmaceuticals to tech companies, research-based products are all around us, right down to that tiny piece of plastic you’re probably reading this on.
+One of the top job opportunities after a PhD, especially for STEM grads, is creating research-based products.
+From pharmaceuticals to tech companies, non academic research creates products that are all around us, right down to that tiny piece of plastic you’re probably reading this on.
 STEM PhDs can make great money going into industry to develop these.
+And although I’ll have more options for my social science and humanities peeps below, there are possibilities here too.
+After all, ancestry.com has built a whole industry around historical research.

 2. Companies that sell research as a service